Reporting Right Livelihood

 Roger was granteed €4,000 to produce a photo report on Egypt’s current housing crisis, linked to the legacy of Right Livelihood Award’s inaugural Laureate Hassan Fathy.

 “Every time I roam the city and look around me I find nothing but ugliness, red bricks, blocks of cement without any planning nothing green, nothing relative to our environment.
 The incident of the leaning building in Alexandria was an illustration of the disaster we are living in and the bigger disaster that awaits us regarding the housing crisis.
 Reading about Hassan Fathy made me eager to know more about his ideology and architecture, and knowing that he was the first laureate of the Right Livelihood Award made me feel proud as an Egyptian but also eager to learn more.”

 Zofeen T. Ebrahim is an independent journalist and currently the Pakistan editor for The Third Pole promoting discussion about the Himalayan watershed and the rivers that originate there.
 She has written extensively on reproductive health, minority rights, labour rights and how these issues impact communities.
 She contributes regularly to national English dailies like The Dawn (she worked there from 1994-2001) and The News as well as international media including the Inter Press Service, The Guardian and The Third Pole.
 Her work has been commended nationally as well as internationally.

-Having applied for a grant of US $57 to cover fuel costs, Zofeen was made a discretionary allocation of €200 to report on Pakistan’s home-based workers rights, linked to the work of Laureate Asma Jahangir.
+Having applied for a grant of US $57 to cover fuel costs, Zofeen was made a discretionary allocation of €200 to report on modern day slavery, linked to the work of Laureate Asma Jahangir.

 “I often apply for writing fellowships but this was different.
 In my small way I want to tell people that there is an invisible but a substantial workforce that needs to be reckoned and recognised and even honoured.”